opencog/learn/README-Natural.md

    Currently, no other code examines lengths; this is an open experiment.

+* **10)** (Optional; needed only if you are running out of RAM.)
-* **10)** (Optional) Review the `sometimes-gc` and `maybe-gc` settings in the file `link-pipeline.scm`.
+   Review the `sometimes-gc` and `maybe-gc` settings in the file `link-pipeline.scm`.
 These force garbage collection to occur more often than normal; they help keep the process size reasonable.
    The current default is to force garbage collection whenever the guile heap exceeds 750 MBytes; this helps keep RAM usage down on small-RAM machines.
 However, it does cost CPU time.
    Adjust the `max-size` parameter in `observe-text` in the `link-pipeline.scm` file to suit your whims in RAM usage and time spent in GC.
 The default should be adequate for almost all users.

+* **11)** Configuration.
+The pipeline is controlled by a collection of configuration files.
+These specify things like the training corpora and the databases in which to store intermediate results.
+Multiple experiments can be run at the same time, by twiddling the port numbers at which the cogservers are started (being careful to pipe the right data to the right server!)

+    The config files are located in the `run/0-config` directory.
+    The master config is in `0-pipeline.sh`.
+The intent is that, for each distinct experiment, you can make a copy of the `run` directory, and adjust file and database locations for each experiment by editing the config files.

+    Artificial language generation is controlled with the `run/0-config/1-*` files.

+    Pair counting is controlled by the `run/0-config/2-pair-conf*sh` files.
+Pick one; there are several preconfigured variants.
+    Edit as required.

+* **12)** Processing preliminaries.
-* **11)** Its convenient to have lots of terminals open and ready for use;
+    It is convenient to have lots of terminals open and ready for use;
     the `byobu+tmux` terminal server provides this, without chewing up a lot of screen real-estate.
-The `run-shells.sh` script will run a `byobu/tmux` session, start the cogserver in one of the terminals, and leave open several other terminals for general use.
+The `run-shells.sh` scripts will run a `byobu/tmux` session, start the cogserver in one of the terminals, and leave open several other terminals for general use.

-    Make a copy this file, and manually alter it to start the cogserver the way that you want it started.
+    (Optional) Make a copy this file, and manually alter it to start the cogserver the way that you want it started.

-    Cheat-sheet:
+    Byobu cheat-sheet:
     ++ `F3` -- move left
     ++ `F4` -- move right
     ++ `F7` -- enable the page-up and page-down keys for scrolling.